Pete Vuckovic

-Peter Bryan Vuckovic (born 1971 in Devon, England) is an English singer-songwriter and bass player.
+Peter Bryan Vuckovic (born February 1971 in Devon, England) is an English singer-songwriter and bass player.

 Biography

 Of half Serbian descent, Vuckovic grew up in Tiverton, Devon listening to hard rock and metal, singing and playing bass in bands with his older brother throughout his teens.
 His first success came in 1993 after leaving his own band, Blackout, and moving to Birmingham to join the reformed Diamond Head as their bassist.
 He recorded the Death and Progress and Evil Live albums with them but they split again soon after.